totoroyyb/YumFun-iOS/ViewDesignGuidance.md

    - Support searching feature.
 If keyword based searching is too much work, we can start with recipe category filters for searching (users tap on a predefined category, such as bakery, and the app should display all the bakery recipes, possibly sorted by popularity).

    - **Each cell** (a recipe) should display the category of the recipe, the author, number of thumbs-ups,  supports thumbs up, collecting, and comments (comments are not necessary).
-The top $n$ recipes with the most thumbs-ups will be recommanded.
+The top $n$ recipes with the most thumbs-ups will be recommended.

    - A button for navigating to **"My kitchen"**.